Legal research

 This guide provides a starting point for accessing the many resources available for Law.

-Module 1: Foundations of Legal Research
+FIRST YEAR: Foundations of Research

 Dates and times offered: